-If you have limited time until your test date, try instead to limit yourself to one full-length per week, and fill some of your remaining time with individual exam sections, if available.
+If you have limited time until your test date, try instead to limit yourself to one full-length per week, and fill some of your remaining time with individual exam sections, if possible.
 This way, you can complete the equivalent of 1.5-2 full-lengths per week without risking the fatigue that comes with taking multiple full exams in a row.

 4. More full-lengths is NOT always better

-As a tutor, I’ve seen a number of students with the same grave misconception – “if 5-10 full-lengths is good,” they say, “then more than 10 must be even better!”
+We’ve seen several students with the same grave misconception – “If 5-10 full-lengths are good,” they say, “then more than 10 must be even better!”
 While this sounds sensible in theory, students who try to take more than 10 full practice tests typically sacrifice some valuable review time.
-Taking 6 full-lengths and reviewing each carefully – making note of your mistakes and weaknesses – is far more valuable than taking 15 and skimping on the review.
+Taking 6 full-lengths and reviewing each carefully–making note of your mistakes and weaknesses–is far more valuable than taking 15 and skimping on the review.

 Of course, every student is different, so it may take some time to decide what path is right for you.
 But regardless of the number of practice exams you end up completing, we have high hopes for your MCAT success.
 Good luck!

 Ready to get started with the MCAT?
-Sign up for our MCAT Practice Bundle to receive a full-length Free MCAT practice test.
+Sign up for a free Blueprint MCAT account to receive a full-length free MCAT practice test.
 If you need more practice, check out our 10 full-length MCAT practice exams.
 Representative MCAT practice is key to success on Test Day – that is why we are constantly updating our exams to match changes made by the AAMC.